N8WM/dotfiles/README.md

-# Configurations
+# Dotfiles

-This is my personal `dotfiles` repository.
-I use the tool [chezmoi](https://chezmoi.io/) to manage my configurations across multiple machines.
+This is my personal `dotfiles` configurations repository.
+I use the tool [chezmoi](https://chezmoi.io/) to manage my multiple configurations across machines.

 ## Setup